JSON Flatten & Unflatten

 Frequently Asked Questions

-Is data uploaded?
+Is my data uploaded?

-No. Flattening runs in your browser.
+No. Flattening and unflattening run entirely in your browser.

 Related Tools